Booking a Wedding DJ - The Definitive Guide (2026)

 • Average UK wedding DJ cost: £800–£1,200

-• Book 9–12 months ahead for summer weddings
+• Book 9–12 months ahead, earlier for peak summer Saturdays

 • Share a 30–40 song playlist and a do-not-play list